-Join Chris Benson, Tax Manager at PKF Mueller, for an in-depth interview on Pass-Through Entity Tax (PTET).
+Join Chris Benson for an in-depth interview on Pass-Through Entity Tax (PTET).
 In this episode, Chris provides insight on what PTET is, why a PTET election is made, and next steps for a business owner.

-[00:00:00] Ashley: Hi, I’m Ashley, and you’re listening to the “Business Owner’s Guide podcasts, Tips, Talks, and Trends from a CPA.”
+[00:00:00] Ashley: Hi, I’m Ashley, and you’re listening to the “Business Owner’s Guide podcasts, Tips, Trends, and Talks From a CPA.”
 Today, we welcome Chris Benson from our Tax Department for a discussion on Pass-Through Entity Tax, commonly known as PTET.
 But before we begin, let’s find out more about our guest.

 [00:00:27] Ashley: Chris joined PKF Mueller in late 2021 as a State and Local Tax Manager with over six years of public accounting experience.
 Chris is an accomplished multifaceted state and local tax professional serving clients, including law firms, real estate and construction, healthcare, private equity, manufacturing and distribution, e-commerce and storefront retail, transportation, and a variety of service providers.